fedon/RESTInjection/README.md

 demonstration project

-This is a smal web app based on Jersey and Spring.
-The app tends to implement matrix operations such as transpose, multiply, etc.
+This is a small web app based on Jersey 2.x and Resteasy.
+The app tends to implement matrix operations such as transpose, multiply, etc.<br>
+It also provides clients with compile time types.
+Special interest is in Jersey Application configuration which includes Json marshller & Injection.
+WebApplicationException is used for error signalling.
-/math/ops will show available operations.
+/<provider>/ops will show available operations.

 Run the app by mvn jetty:run.